UmakanthOS/oscon2018Labs/DeployLinuxVM/create-linux-vm/ProvisionLinuxVM.md

 If you've never used vim previously, when you launch the editor, you get placed in *navigation/command* mode.
 Here you can scroll through any text present in your editor but you cannot edit.
 To edit inside vim, you have to enter *insert* mode.
 For this exercise, it's recommended that you manually type the vim editor commands.

-You do that one of two different ways:
+You can enter "insert mode" one of two different ways:
 - Hit the letter 'a' on your keyboard to insert text after the cursor
 - Hit the letter 'i' on your keyboard to insert text at the cursor
 ![Putty_SSH_VimInsert](images/ssh-putty-viminsert.png)